Prince0x01/fundme/README.md

 FundMe utilizes the following technologies:

-- **Smart Contract:** The project's smart contract is written in Solidity and interacts with the Hedera Contract Service to leverage the Hedera Network.
+- **Smart Contract:** The project's smart contract is written in Solidity and interacts with the linea network.
-- **Linea Network:** The Hedera blockchain acts as the backend for FundMe and performs the following functions:
+- **Linea Network:** The Linea L2 network acts as the backend for FundMe and performs the following functions:
   - Receives inputs from a third-party KYC application to verify project owners.
   - Stores the funds provided by donors and assigns them as campaign DAOs to verify the appropriate use of funds as stated in the Proof of Need (PoN).